 |-No Cooldown Reduction||-Lacks mana regen||-No Cooldown Reduction||-Lacks health and mana|

 Rabadon's Deathcap - Get this item anywhere from 1st to 3rd, as it just boosts your damage more than any other item.

 Void Staff - Don't be hesitant to get this too early, as many champions have a base 45 magic damage at level 18 the numbers go up with runes, defensive masteries and presence in teamfights makes numbers go higher with Locket of the Iron Solari.
 Its recommended to get this after your 2nd or 3rd damage dealing item such as these: Rabadon's Deathcap Deathfire Grasp

 Primary Main item choices:

-Rod of Ages - If you don't get this as your first item there's really not that big of use from it, as it's intention is to be fully stacked when teamfights rise in occurrence, providing every essential stat with Health, AP and mana.
+Rod of Ages - If you don't get this as your first item there's really not that big of use from it once you get, as it's intention is to be progressively better and fully stacked when teamfights arise, providing you with every essential stat, Health, AP and mana.